-In this vision I was standing on a hill overlooking a large flat expanse of land where a great number of Christian martyrs were gathered.
+In this vision, I was standing on a hill overlooking a vast expanse of land where a great number of Christian martyrs were gathered.

 Then, the view gradually drew nearer, until the people were close enough to see their faces.

 I expected to see the most miserable, sad, and hopeless people ever; instead was an indescribably awesome scene of triumph, joy, and total bliss.

 It was both contradictory and confusing until I noticed that they were all looking toward a mountain, that was to my right.

 A city was on that mountain, and at the top of the mountain was a bright light, as bright as the sun.. and in that light was the face of Jesus.

 Their gaze upon Him conveyed an unspeakable love and adoration that cannot be put into words.

 Being with Jesus had more than compensated for the terrible trials they had been forced to endure on earth.

 Jesus had taken their pain and misery and replaced it with His triumphal Glory, and now they would spend eternity with Him

 "Yet a little while, and the world seeth me no more; but ye see me: because I live, ye shall live also" (John 14:19, KJV).